 Neruda’s Elementary Odes, such as ‘Ode to Tomatoes’, are a mastery of expression and imagery where he raises useful but mundane objects to sublime heights.
-His poetry cultivates simplicity of language and simplicity of technique; and his purpose is to strip his writings of any distorted or complex factors that may impede the understanding of the reader.
+His poetry cultivates the simplicity of language and simplicity of technique, and his purpose is to strip his writings of any distorted or complex factors that may impede the understanding of the reader.

-His tone is optimistic and positive, and ‘Ode to Tomatoes’ is a wonderful example of poem that presents a pictorial description of a salad in the making to which a reader can add the more profound meanings culled from an American culture.
+His tone is optimistic and positive, and ‘Ode to Tomatoes’ is a wonderful example of a poem that presents a pictorial description of a salad in the making to which a reader can add the more profound meanings culled from American culture.